architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-macos.rst

 Step 2 (NON-Developer version): Download and install CEA.
 ~~~~~~~~~~
-#. `Download the latest version of CEA in here`_.
+#. `Download the latest version of CEA here`_.
 #.
 Open the installer and drag the APP into Applications.

-.. _`Download the latest version of CEA in here`: https://www.cityenergyanalyst.com/#downloads
+.. _`Download the latest version of CEA here`: https://www.cityenergyanalyst.com/#downloads

 Step 2 (Developer version): Download and install CEA.